 Hiking and Oro Valley Trails

-The Town of Oro Valley has a dynamic trail system that can be utilized by hikers, bikers, inline skaters, runners, equestrians and other users.
+Oro Valley has a dynamic trail system for hikers, bikers, inline skaters, runners, equestrians and other users.
 It is comprised of several types of surfaces, including paved paths (shared use paths), “smooth” trails, and more “primitive” trails.

 The shared use paths exist along Lambert Lane, Naranja Drive, La Cañada Drive, First Avenue, and Tangerine Road.
 Additional paths along the Cañada del Oro Wash and Big Wash are part of Pima County's Loop system.
 More information on these shared use paths can be found on the Town’s Bicycling page.

 In contrast to the existing shared use paths, many of the Town’s 54.5 miles of trails are dirt trails.
 Some are “cultivated” trails; that is, they have been cleared “smooth” by man and may contain decomposed granite as a hiking surface.
 In general, these types of trails are those that run through or adjacent to subdivisions.